forbesmyester/psql-tools/README.md

 While at the same time performing the required `EXPORT PGUSER=my_product` etc. Using the preceding `.` means those environmental variables will be brought into the current environment, which is probably what you want.

+It also adds adds `$DATABASE_URL` which I use in [vim-dadbod](https://github.com/tpope/vim-dadbod) but I also understand is used by Heroku.

 NOTE: Look at the BASH source code, `pgpass-env` is quick, simple code to get the job done, __not__ perfect code.
 You can see that the .pgpass fields are separated by `:` but I have put no thought in how to escape a `:` should one be included in a password.
 If your password includes a `:` it'll probably break.